sabuhish/fastapi-mail/docs/getting-started.md

     - message : where you define message sturcture for email
     - template_name : if you are using jinja2 consider template_name as well for passing HTML.

+- get_message : Builds and returns the prepared `email.message.Message` without sending it.
+It takes the same arguments as `send_message` (a single `MessageSchema` returns one message; a list returns a list).
+Useful when you need to sign the message (e.g. S/MIME or DKIM) or otherwise post-process it before delivering it through your own transport.

 ### ```ConnectionConfig``` class
 class has following attributes